138th Infantry Regiment (United States): History

+American Civil War and Spanish-American War

 By 1860, the Greys were part of the 1st Missouri Infantry Regiment (Missouri Volunteer Militia), which patrolled the Missouri–Kansas border during the “Southwest Expedition.”
 In 1861, during the Camp Jackson Affair, Union forces captured the militia in St. Louis.
 Many members subsequently joined the Missouri State Guard and reorganized at Memphis as the 1st Missouri Infantry Regiment (Confederate), part of the renowned 1st Missouri Brigade.

 The regiment fought in nearly every major Western Theater campaign of the Civil War, including Shiloh, Iuka, Corinth, Champion Hill, the Siege of Vicksburg, the Atlanta campaign, Franklin, Nashville, and Fort Blakeley, where it surrendered in April 1865.

 Reorganized after the war, the unit became the 1st Regiment, Missouri National Guard.
 In 1898, nearly every member volunteered for the Spanish–American War, but the regiment never deployed overseas.
-The Militia Act of 1903 and National Defense Act of 1916 integrated Missouri’s Guard into the federal system.
+The Militia Act of 1903 and National Defense Act of 1916 integrated Missouri's Guard into the federal system.

+World War I

-In World War I, the First and Fifth Missouri Regiments were consolidated as the 138th Infantry Regiment, 35th Infantry Division.
-The regiment fought in the Vosges Mountains, the St. Mihiel Offensive, and the Meuse–Argonne Offensive, where it advanced through Vauquois, Cheppy, and Exermont with Col. George S. Patton’s tanks.
-Two members, Captain Alexander Skinker and Private Nels Wald, earned the Medal of Honor.
+In World War I, the First and Fifth Missouri Regiments were consolidated as the 138th Infantry Regiment, 35th Division.
+The regiment fought in the Vosges Mountains, the St. Mihiel Offensive, and the Meuse–Argonne Offensive, where it advanced through Vauquois, Cheppy, and Exermont with Colonel George S. Patton's tanks.
+Two members, Captain Alexander Skinker and Private Nels Wold, earned the Medal of Honor.

+Interwar period and World War II

+The 138th Infantry arrived at the port of Newport News, Virginia, on 28 April 1919 on the USS Aeolus and was demobilized on 12 May 1919 at Camp Grant, Illinois.
+It was reconstituted in the National Guard in 1921, assigned to the 35th Division, and allotted to Missouri.
+It was reorganized 1 October 1921 by redesignation of the 1st Infantry, Missouri National Guard (organized 14 April 1921; headquarters concurrently organized and federally recognized at St. Louis) as the 138th Infantry.
+The regiment, or elements thereof, was called up to perform the following state duties: 1st Battalion for riot control during a railroad workers’ strike at Poplar Bluff, Missouri, in July 1922; tornado relief duties in St. Louis, 29 September–6 October 1927.
+It conducted annual summer training most years at Camp Clark, Missouri, from 1921 to 1939.
+For at least 3 years (1938–40), the regiment also trained some 89 company-grade infantry officers of the 102nd Division at Camp Clark and Camp Ripley, Minnesota.
+It was inducted into active federal service on 23 December 1940, and moved to Camp Joseph T. Robinson, Arkansas, where it arrived 5 January 1941.

-During World War II, the 138th was deployed to Alaska and the Aleutian Islands campaign, where it manned defenses and constructed outposts at Adak and Atka.
-The regiment was inactivated in 1944 at Camp Shelby, Mississippi, with its soldiers reassigned as replacements.
+During World War II, the 138th was deployed to Alaska and the Aleutian Islands campaign, where it manned defenses and constructed outposts on Adak and Atka islands.
+The regiment was returned to the continental United States and inactivated in July 1944 at Camp Shelby, Mississippi, with its soldiers reassigned as replacements.